How To Wash Strawberries: The 3 Simple Methods You Should Try

 If you want to give your fruit a little extra bath, you can also place your berries in a colander and shower them in cold water before scrubbing them lightly.
 Making sure to blot your berries after rinsing them will also ensure that any leftovers you don't immediately eat will store well and not spoil overnight in the fridge.
 Ideally, though, you'd wash your berries directly before eating them.

-Soaking your berries in salt water will also draw out any bugs or larvae that may have made a home in the crevices of your berry (gross, we know).
+Soaking your berries in salt water will also draw out any bugs or larvae that may have made a home in the crevices of your berry (gross, we know) but may slightly change the taste.
 For this method, add a teaspoon of salt to a bowl of warm water and let your berries soak for five to 10 minutes to make sure you're eating the freshest bug-free fruit possible.
 Of course, you'll want to rinse them again after, in order to remove the salty residue.

 Why it's important to wash your strawberries.